imintust/1131_robotics-EX/README.md

 - ME4609301 Mechanical Engineering Department, Taiwan-Paraquay Polytechnic University
 - SI5302701 Graduate Institute of Intelligent Manufacturing Tech., National Taiwan University of Science and Technology
 ####
 🥇This training course utilizes two types of robots, EPSON C3-600 (C4-600) and ABB IRB 1090.
 The EPSON robots are the primary ones used to develop manipulating skills and the final project for students.
-The ABB robot is only for learning machine vision in the second half of the semester.
+The ABB robot dedicated to the machine vision exercises in the second half of the semester.
 ####
 🥈Students start the basic exercises like picking-n-place and stacking with the robot (EPSON), then integrate I/O and accessories to achieve higher-level logical control and manipulating skills.
 The capability of using a robot is defined in five levels.
 Each level represents the complexity of the operation the robotic system can handle.
 ####